 Theme: Education

-SB 64 - Education expenses: School Choice Flex Account Act (Grove, Rep) - STILL in Education Committee - Ask for YES Vote - This bill establishes the School Choice Flex Account (SCFA) Trust, as a fund within the State Treasury to be administered by the SCFA Trust Board.
+SB 64 - Education expenses: School Choice Flex Account Act (Grove, Rep) - STILL in Education Committee for FOUR months! - Ask for YES Vote - This bill establishes the School Choice Flex Account (SCFA) Trust, as a fund within the State Treasury to be administered by the SCFA Trust Board.
 The bill would authorize certain children eligible to be enrolled in K to 12, inclusive, to establish an SCFA or Special Education Flex Account (SEFA), based on parent or guardian income.
 The bill would, beginning with the 2031–32 school year, authorize every child eligible to be enrolled in K to 12, inclusive, to establish an SCFA or SEFA.
 The bill would credit a deposit amount to the account of every eligible student enrolled in an eligible school for tuition and certain school expenses.

-SCA 1 - Educational expenses: school choice flex accounts and special education flex accounts (Grove, Rep) - STILL Pending Referral --Ask for YES Vote - Constitutional Amendment - The California Constitution prohibits public money for support of any sectarian or denominational school or any school not under the exclusive control of the officers of the public schools.
+SCA 1 - Educational expenses: school choice flex accounts and special education flex accounts (Grove, Rep) - STILL Pending Referral after FOUR months! --Ask for YES Vote - Constitutional Amendment - The California Constitution prohibits public money for support of any sectarian or denominational school or any school not under the exclusive control of the officers of the public schools.
 This measure, notwithstanding the constitutional provisions referenced above or any other provision of the California Constitution, authorizes the state, and every agency or political subdivision, to disburse funds pursuant to an agreement between the state and a parent or legal guardian of an eligible child for tuition and education-related expenses associated with attending a private school serving students K to 12, inclusive, irrespective of religious affiliation, as provided by statute, and provide tax or other public benefits to private schools serving students K to 12, inclusive, irrespective of religious affiliation, to further the promotion of intellectual, scientific, moral, and agricultural improvement.

-AB 68 – School safety: armed school resource officers - Education Committee - CRA asks for YES Vote - Requires such Officers on Every School Campus
+AB 68 – School safety: armed school resource officers - Education Committee - CRA asks for YES Vote - Requires such Officers on every school Campus

 ===================================